bootstrapworld/data-management/architecture.md

 high quality curriculum and high quality deployment by the teacher.

-Teacher learning &#x2026;
+<a id="org087857b"></a>

-1. Curriculum End User
+### Curriculum End User

 The end users of Bootstrap curriculum are students, who will be using tools like the Pyret or CODAP to build projects.

+<a id="org28debf8"></a>

-2. Training End User
+### Training End User

 The end users of Bootsrap trainings are teachers.
 In most cases the person in the chair is a teacher, who will bring the training, pedagogy, and curriculum back to students in their classroom.

+<a id="orgd5ad90a"></a>

+### Learning Coach

-    Sometimes the person in the chair works alongside teachers and will take the learning from Bootstrap back to their teachers in their own professional enrichment setting.
+Sometimes the participant works alongside teachers and will take the learning from Bootstrap back to their teachers in their own professional enrichment setting.

-<a id="orgd60bdfc"></a>

-### Admin

-Within a Bootstrap contract the point persons for the partner organization are the admins of the contracted event.
-Admins receive reporting and communication about their cohort.

-<a id="org3072487"></a>
+<a id="orgffa2aaf"></a>

 ### Cohort

 A cohort is a group of teachers supported by a particular contract.
 Cohorts begin with a training event and a certain date.

+<a id="orge198f2a"></a>

+### Cohort Admin

+Within a Bootstrap contract the point persons for the partner organization are the admins of the contracted event.
+Admins receive reporting and communication about their cohort.
+Cohort admins track teacher attendance at training events and may disperse stipends to teachers based on deliverables.

-<a id="org6e7528b"></a>
+<a id="orgdb0c935"></a>

-### Facilitator, Master Teacher, and Master Teacher in Training
+### Master Teacher in Training

+Has been in trainings for several years and demonstrated proficiency across the concept map

+<a id="org7dab8e6"></a>

+### Master Teacher

+Can co-lead a professional development, run coaching sessions, and moderate on the question forum.

+<a id="org433b4ba"></a>

+### Facilitator

-Training events are facilitated by Bootstrap Master Teachers.
+Training events are facilitated by Bootstrap Master Teachers who have been trained to facilitate events.
+Typically Master Teachers co-lead for a period of time before they facilitate events by themselves.
 A facilitator is the primary point person for training participants during and immediately after the training event.

-<a id="org3677ecc"></a>
+<a id="orge824cfa"></a>

 ### Coach